DTJF/fbdoc/src/doc/7_Options.md

 fb-doc -g doxy
 ~~~

-All three lines run \Proj in Geany mode on the input at STDIN.
+All three lines run \Proj in Geany mode on the input at `STDIN`.
 The
 default emitter \ref SecEmmGtk gets replaced by the emitter \ref
 SecEmmDoxy.
-(See also option \ref SecOptEmitter.)
+(So it's a short form for option \ref SecOptEmitter.)